Transferring to a new college is a big decision — and not one you make overnight.

 How will merit scholarships and financial aid work for me?

-Just because it has a high price tag doesn’t mean it’s financially unattainable, said Cady Campbell, Willamette’s assistant director of admission and transfer coordinator.
+Just because it has a high price tag doesn’t mean it’s financially unattainable, said Cady Campbell, Willamette’s former transfer coordinator.

 “You might find new opportunities for financial aid and competitive scholarships that aren’t available at your current school,” she said.